phpslonuk/newPHP/README.md

-# newPHP
+# Skillup homeworks
-if you want everything to work for you.

-run your web server and copy everything into a folder domains.

-start at index.php
+copy all files to your webserver